inpe-cdsr/catalog/README.md

     - `<title>`: a title that will be shown on the web portal;
     - `<layer>`: layer name on Geoserver;
     - `<style>`: layer style on Geoserver.

+The file `./env_files/frontend.env` is just read in production mode.

 #### inpe_cdsr_backend